padeir0/millipascal/spec.md

 ```

 Here, the module `M` is imported, but the name `M` is shadowed
 in favor of the name `N`.
+So that you'd do `N::One` instead of
+`M::One`.

 ```
-from M import p as q, r as s
+from M import One as Um, Two as Dois
 ```

 Something similar happens here, the module `M` is imported
-and the items `p` and `r` are brought into global scope,
+and the items `One` and `Two` are brought into global scope,
-but their names are shadowed in favour of `q` and `s`,
+but their names are shadowed in favour of `Um` and `Dois`,
 respectively.

+If `M` exported `One` and `Two` in the following way:

 ```
-export P as Q, R as S
+export One as Um, Two as Dois
 ```

-Finally, in the `export` clause, we have `P` and `R` being exposed
+Then `One` and `Two` are exposed externally,
-externally, but they must be imported as `Q` and `S`, respectively.
+but they must be imported or used as `Um` and `Dois`, respectively.
+That is, `M::Um` or `from M import Um` instead of the way done previously.

 Note that modules are imported by name, and names must be identifiers,
 so file names must obey identifier restrictions, otherwise it is
 not possible to import it.
+A file named `import.mp` can't be imported
+as `import import`, be sure to use the power of common sense.

 ### Symbols and Attributes